-authorities on the Dutch elm disease problem; and technical co-operation with provincial governments and industrial agencies in the organization of spraying operations against the spruce budworm in New Brunswick, the jack pine sawfly in Quebec, and the hemlock needle miner and ambrosia beetle in British Columbia.
+cull surveys to improve forest inventories; consultation and advisory services for local authorities on the Dutch elm disease problem; and technical co-operation with provincial governments and industrial agencies in the organization of spraying operations against the spruce budworm in New Brunswick, the jack pine budworm in Manitoba, the ambrosia beetle in British Columbia, and the European pine sawfly in Ontario.

-Federal-Provincial Forestry Agreements.-The passing of the Canada Forestry Act in 1949 was an event of great significance to federal-provincial relations in the field of forestry, as authority was given to the then Minister of Mines and Resources to "enter into agreements with any province for the protection, development or utilization of forest resources" Subsequently, this Act was replaced by the Department of Forestry Act, 1960 (re-named the Department of Forestry and Rural Development Act in 1966).
-Since the beginning, agreements have been entered into with most provinces; these now provide for federal financial support for programs of forest inventories and reforestation, for the purchase of capital assets to be used in forest fire protection and for forest access and stand improvement projects.
+Federal-Provincial Forestry Agreements.-The passing of the Canada Forestry Act in 1949 was an event of great significance to federal-provincial relations in the field of forestry, as authority was given to the then Minister of Mines and Resources to "enter into agreements with any province for the protection, development or utilization of forest resources".
+Subsequently, this Act was replaced by the Department of Forestry Act, 1960 (renamed the Forestry Development and Research Act in 1966).
+Since the beginning agreements have been entered into with most provinces; these provided for federal financial support for programs of forest inventories and reforestation, for the purchase of capital assets to be used in forest fire protection and for forest access and stand improvement projects.

 Under the Act, a composite forestry agreement was entered into with the provinces for a term of two years ending Mar.
 31, 1967.
-This agreement includes in "a single package" the federal aid available for the above-mentioned purposes and also gives the provinces considerably greater freedom to allocate funds among the specified fields of work.
-A total of \$7,910,000 of federal funds is available annually, the allocation to the provinces being in proportion to their productive forest areas.
+This agreement included in "a single package" the federal aid available for the above-mentioned purposes and also gave the provinces considerably greater freedom to allocate funds among the specified fields of work.
+A total of \$7,910,000 of federal funds was available annually, the allocation to the provinces being in proportion to their productive forest areas.

-Federal assistance is based on payment of 50 p.c. of provincial costs but reforestation is the one exception; the Federal Government pays \$15 per thousand trees planted, \$4 per acre seeded with ground preparation, \$2 per acre seeded without ground preparation, and \$2 per acre for seedbed preparation to promote natural regeneration and, in addition, contributes 25 p.c. of the cost of establishing or expanding forest nurseries.
-Costs of management-type surveys are included in the agreement as sharable, and the reforestation of occupied or unoccupied Crown land qualifies for assistance provided it is carried out by the province.
+Federal assistance was based on payment of 50 p.c. of provincial costs but reforestation was the one exception; the Federal Government paid \$15 per thousand trees planted, \$4 per acre seeded with ground preparation, \$2 per acre seeded without ground preparation, and \$2 per acre for seedbed preparation to promote natural regeneration and, in addition, contributed 25 p.c. of the cost of establishing or expanding forest nurseries.
+Costs of management-type surveys were included in the agreement as sharable, and the reforestation of occupied or unoccupied Crown land qualified for assistance provided it was carried out by the province.

-Since 1951, more than \$56,000,000 in federal funds has been contributed to the provinces under the main forestry agreements, plus \$6,253,000 for aerial spraying in New Brunswick against budworm infestations and, on a smaller scale, in British Columbia and Quebec against the budworm and jack pine sawfly, respectively, and \$663,000 under a special forest improvement agreement with Nova Scotia, designed to provide woods experience for coal miners laid off in the Cape Breton area.
+Since 1951, nearly \$64,000,000 in federal funds has been contributed to the provinces under the main forestry agreements, plus \$5,927,000 for aerial spraying in New Brunswick against budworm infestations and, on a smaller scale, in British Columbia and Quebec against the budworm and jack pine sawfly, respectively, \$712,000 under a special forest improvement agreement with Nova Scotia designed to provide woods experience for coal miners laid off in the Cape Breton area and about \$118,000 for special surveys in the Province of British Columbia, for the purpose of determining the extent of the balsam woolly aphid infestation in that province.